-Sometimes teenagers who have lived in limbo like this for many years are granted residency, which means that their family can also stay.
-This type of residency is granted because of exceptionally distressing circumstances.
+Sometimes teenagers who have lived in limbo like this for many years are granted residency because of particularly distressing circumstances, which means that their family can also stay.
+However, the child is usually required to have spent much of their time in Sweden legally, with a residence permit or as an asylum seeker.